devmahesh-5/Backend-adv/Readme.md

 - before uploading file to cloudinary we first save the file locally
 - we use multer middleware to handle file upload
 - First thing controllers runs after user set data and click submit but using middleware, middleware runs (here files upload) and then only other data is got from user in controller
+- we get data of current user from database after user created and but refreshToken and password is not sent to frontend

+# Refresh Token & Access Token
+- refresh token is used to get new access token
+- access token is used for authentication and authorization
+- once access token expires we get new access token using refresh token
+- refresh token has longer validity than access token

+# user Login   -->  algorithm for user login
+ 1. get user data(email/username) from frontend(req.body)
+ 2. check if user exists in database
+ 3. check if password is correct
+ 4. generate access token and refresh token
+ 5. send response to frontend (send cookies)

+ * while sending cookie send options with httpOnly and secure also to ensure that cookie is not modifiable from frontend